 We often get asked about how we manage solar panels after they are installed and live.
 As a practical matter, solar panels have no moving parts and are built to sit in the hot sun for decades.
-So really what kind of maintenance is involved?
+So, really, what kind of maintenance is involved?
 There are no air filters to change, no fans, and really no wear and tear to speak of.
-But there is one thing all solar system owners have to manage, and that is cleaning the solar panels!
+But the one thing all solar system owners have to manage is cleaning the solar panels.

 Panels get dirty.
 Dust, pollution, and dirt from rainstorms can all impair a solar panel’s energy output.
 So all owners must wash their systems usually once or twice a year to maximize the energy output.